wyattades/minshell/README.md

 - `>` - stdout file redirect
 - `|` - piping (multiple commands being piped is supported)

-Any combination of the above special characters is supported (compatible with BASH), and all other special characters are ignored.
+Any combination of the above special characters is supported (as compatible with BASH), and all other special characters are ignored.

 ## Concepts